GhostGeneral/devops-assignment/README.md

 - Pipeline must fail if any of the stages fail.
 - Deploy to a target environment when the pipeline is successful.
 - Target environment should consist of:
   - A load-balancer accessible via HTTPS on port 443.
-Use Let's Encrypt SSL certificates and pass [SSL Labs](https://www.ssllabs.com) [Server Test](https://www.ssllabs.com/ssltest/) with at least `A` grade.
   - Two application servers (this repository) accessible via HTTP on port 3000.

 ## Context